metarhia/Contracts/doc/API.md

 - Extended function declaration includes optional elements: parameters and results schema, imperative parameter and result validation functions, execution timeout.
-- Functions will access all other modules with `api` and `application` namespaces, injected (with sandboxing) and frozen.
+- Functions may access other modules with `api`, `application`, `context` namespaces, injected to sandbox and frozen.
-- Identifier `context` is injected with wrapper function (not sandboxed).
-- Function sandbox global context will be frozen to prevent global polution.
+- Global context in sandboxes is frozen to prevent global polution.
-- Other common namespaces:
+- Other common namespaces (injected to sandbox):
-  - `console` will be wrapped (same interface, different implementation)
+  - `console` - same interface as native `console` but different implementation;
-  - `require` will be removed (not included in sandbox context)
+  - `require` - is restricted in sandbox (not accessible);
-  - `global` will not be used (no recursive `sandbox.global = global`)
+  - `global` - is restricted  in sandbox;
-  - `module` and `exports` will be removed (don't need imperative exports)
+  - `module` and `exports` are restricted in sandbox;
-  - timers (set and clear functions) will be available in global context
+  - `timers` (set and clear functions) is available from sandbox global;

 ## API methods different contracts